raganwald-deprecated/homoiconic/2008-11-07/from_birds_that_compose_to_method_advice.markdown

 That is why we looked at supporting just before methods first.
 If you are comfortable with the [na&iuml;ve implementation of before advice](http://github.com/raganwald/homoiconic/tree/master/2008-11-07/naive_before_advice.rb) discussed above, the mechanism is easy to understand.
 The complete version is considerably more powerful.
 As mentioned, it supports before and after advice.
 It also uses `instance_exec` to evaluate the blocks in the receiver's scope, providing access to private methods and instance variables.
 And it works properly even when you override the method being advised.

 Please give it a try and let me know what you think.

+p.s.
+If the sample code gives an error, it could be a known bug in Ruby 1.8.
+Try declaring your advice with an empty parameter list, e.g. `do || ... end`.

 _Our aviary so far_: [Kestrels](http://github.com/raganwald/homoiconic/tree/master/2008-10-29/kestrel.markdown), [The Thrush](http://github.com/raganwald/homoiconic/tree/master/2008-10-30/thrush.markdown), [Songs of the Cardinal](http://github.com/raganwald/homoiconic/tree/master/2008-10-31/songs_of_the_cardinal.markdown), [Quirky Birds and Meta-Syntactic Programming](http://github.com/raganwald/homoiconic/tree/master/2008-11-04/quirky_birds_and_meta_syntactic_programming.markdown), and [Aspect-Oriented Programming in Ruby using Combinator Birds](http://github.com/raganwald/homoiconic/tree/master/2008-11-07/from_birds_that_compose_to_method_advice.markdown).